If you are in a flood zone, you will need Michigan Flood Insurance

-- Your lender determines that your loan does not have enough flood insurance coverage.
+- Your lender determines if your loan needs flood insurance coverage.

 - Your policy renewal requires an additional amount of insurance.

-Many companies that sell home insurance in Michigan also sell flood insurance.
-Your home insurance agent can give you information on the coverage and the cost of the flood policy.
+Many companies that sell homeowners in Michigan also sell flood insurance.
+Your agent can give you information on the coverage and the cost of the flood policy.
 However, the price should not vary among companies because the federal government sets the premium.
-The premium is the same from all agents.
+The premium is the same for all agents.
 An agent can provide additional strategies that you can use to protect your property from flood damage.

-Flood damage to your building or personal property will have coverage on your flood insurance policy.
+Water damage to your building or personal property will not have coverage on your homeowner’s insurance policy.
 Sewer or drain backups will only have coverage if the backup is from flooding.
 There is no coverage for Damages if some other problem creates the backup.
 A complete summary of what is covered by The National Flood Insurance Program is available under the highlighted link.
-Click on how to prevent sewer backups for more information on ways to avoid the backups from flooding your basement.
+Click on How to prevent sewer backups for more information on ways to avoid the backups from flooding your basement.